rha-njit/Spoons/README.md

 A Full-Stack Website Game:

-Using HTML, CSS, and PHP with MySQL.
+Using HTML, CSS, JavaScript and PHP with MySQL.

 Host on a Apache Web Server.